florian-kalisch/auto-mindmapping/README.md

 Your application should be running on [localhost:3000/auto-mindmapping](http://localhost:3000/auto-mindmapping)

+## Usage

+### Settings
+Under the **Settings** tab you have to enter your OpenAI API token.
+The default model is **gpt-3.5-turbo**.
+If you have access to **GPT-4**, you can select it under Model.
+Note that the model entries are not created based on your available models.

+You can set **max tokens** and **temperature** based on your needs.
+For brainstorming a higher **temperature** might be good.

+**Prompt Template** shows you the system prompt.
+You can customize it to achieve more or better results (will be saved to localStorage).

+### Mindmapping
+With **Prompt** you can input your request.
+You can ask "Brainstorming for weekend activities on a sunny weekend" and get a mindmap for this topic.
+You can input text and you get a mind map summarizing the text.
+You can ask for "Mindmap for: What are the consequences if it rains." and you see what might happen then.

+Sometimes the output contains the typical GPT chatter text.
+In this case, Mermaid does not recognize valid syntax.
+To avoid this, the streamed text would need to be edited/cleaned up, or at least some post-processing would need to be done.
+This is currently missing.
+To work around this problem, you can simply try again.
+It might also be helpful to include "mind map" in your command prompt.

+To save your result, you can either copy the mermaid code from "Output" or save the image.

 ## Further Reading
 Please take a look at the following resources to better understand the project: